WebToolsPlanet

 2

-Enter background color
+Enter a background color in the same field

 3

-See the contrast ratio and WCAG compliance
+Read the contrast ratio and WCAG AA/AAA pass or fail result instantly

 4